Link to the “What is XAgo?” sectionWhat is XAgo?

 - Choosing colors for the widget

-On the second day, I worked more on layout and was messing around with saving dates.
-At the end of day two the app supported:
+I worked on layout and saving dates.
+By the end of day two the app supported:

 - Choosing the date to start tracking from